kevin71104/kevin71104.github.io/about/index.md

 ## My Interests:
 Due to the population ageing, the health care on chronic diseases requires attention.
-Applying signal or imaging processing on biomedical data, such as 1D signals (ECG and EEG) and 2D/3D signals (MRI/CT), really attracts me.
+Applying **signal or imaging processing** on biomedical data, such as 1D signals (ECG and EEG) and 2D/3D signals (MRI and CT), really attracts me.
 With the advent of **machine learning**, I believe there can be a huge improvement in the medical cyber-physical systems, and thus I enjoy conducting research in this field.
 Currently, I am among two relative projects:
 - On-demand recovery of ECG signals (apply classification on compressed ECG signals and only reconstruct ECG signals classified as atrial fibrillation) and the chip implementation of this algorithm